willadam/website/foss4guk2016/index.md

 ### Registration

-Registration will be open soon - look out for further announcements.
+The first batch of early bird tickets will be released on Wednesday 13th March 2016, check back here for instructions!

 ### Accommodation